Ended MEAL Coordinator

 - Violence against children is no longer tolerated

-Please apply using an up-to-date CV as a single document.
-Please also include details of your current remuneration and salary expectations.
-A copy of the full role profile can be found at Saada.Jobs@savethechildren.org Please mention the job title and location in the subject box
+Please attach a copy of your CV and cover letter with your application, and include details of your current remuneration and salary expectations.
+A copy of the full role profile can be found at www.savethechildren.net/careers/apply You can apply here .